 Academic Scholarship.
 If you have maintained above a 3.00 (B) grade point average in high school, you may qualify for an Academic Scholarship.
-For a 3.00 to 3.19 you may receive \$150 per academic year; 3.20 to 3.39, \$225; 3.40 to 3.59, \$300; 3.60 to 3.79, \$400, and 3.80 to 4.00, \$500.
+For a 3.00 to 3.33 you may receive \$400 per academic year; 3.34 to 3.66, \$600; and 3.67 to 4.00, \$800.
 A scholarship is awarded for one academic year.
-Renewal and initial awards for returning students are based upon the college grade point average.
-You may choose between an Academic Scholarship and an ACT Scholarship, but may not receive both.
+Renewal and initial awards for returning students are based upon the college grade point average\

 ACT Scholarship.
 If you achieve a high score on the American College Test (ACT), you may automatically qualify for an ACT Scholarship.
-For an ACT composite score of 21 to 24 you may receive \$250 per academic year; 25-28, \$400; and 29-36, \$500.
-This scholarship is renewable your second year if you maintain sufficient grades.
-You may choose between an ACT Scholarship and an Academic Scholarship, but may not receive both.
+For an ACT composite score of 21 to 24 you may receive \$400 per academic year; 25-28, \$600; and 29-36, \$800.
+This scholarship is renewable your second year if you maintain sufficient grades\.

 Valedictorian and Salutatorian Scholarships.
 If you are the Valedictorian or Salutatorian of your high school class, you are eligible for an annual scholarship of \$500.
 You must achieve a 3.60 your first year to retain this scholarship.
-You may receive both this scholarship and an Academic or ACT Scholarship.
+You may receive both this scholarship and an Academic or ACT Scholarship.\

 Associates' Scholarship.
 The Associates of Michigan Christian College provide a number of scholarships which may be applied toward room, board, tuition, and fees.
 To qualify you must have at least a 2.75 grade point average.
-This scholarship is renewable if a 2.75 grade point average and satisfactory citizenship are maintained.
+This scholarship is renewable if a 2.75 grade point average and satisfactory citizenship are maintained.\

 BRE Scholarship.
 If you are a junior or senior in the BRE program with a 3.00 cumulative grade average and a 3.30 average in Bible, you may be eligible for a BRE Scholarship of up to \$500 per year.
-Award recipients are selected by the BRE Committee.